Internship Deadlines and Registration

 Majors that Require an Internship

 All Gore School of Business majors, arts administration, communication, and Outdoor Education and Leadership (OEL) majors are required to complete an internship.
-Other majors in School of Arts and Sciences programs and public health may choose to do an internship for credit—contact the Career Center or your faculty advisor for additional information.
+Other majors in the Westminster College of Arts and Sciences programs and public health may choose to do an internship for credit—contact the Career Center or your faculty advisor for additional information.

 You are eligible to do an internship if you have: